skydoves/Balloon/README.md

 }
 ```

-### OnBalloonClickListener, OnBalloonDismissListener
+### OnBalloonClickListener, OnBalloonDismissListener, OnBalloonOutsideTouchListener
-We can listen to the balloon popup is clicked or dismissed using listeners.
+We can listen to the balloon popup is clicked, dismissed or touched outside using listeners.

 ```java
 balloon.setOnBalloonClickListener(new OnBalloonClickListener() {